harlows/TERTL509/modules/introduction/what-is-literacy.md

 * * *

 ### Activity #3
-#### Personal Technology Timeline
+#### My Personal Technology Timeline
 :fas fa-clock fa-fw: *Allow at least 60 minutes*
 > Timelines are a great way to show milestones and development over time.
 Brainstormed the defining moments in your digital life: your first computer, your first internet connection, or when you joined a particular social media platform.
 In this activity you will present these digital milestones in a timeline format.
 >
-> Visit the Personal Technology Timeline activity for full instructions and Activity Bank submission link.
+> Visit the [My Personal Technology Timeline activity](https://elearn.waikato.ac.nz/mod/forum/view.php?id=1975273) for full instructions and Activity Bank submission link.

 [:fas fa-regular fa-university: Take it to the Bank!](https://elearn.waikato.ac.nz/ ":class=button")